PolakiJayaKrishna/coupon-management-system/README.md

     2. Right-click on the `com.example.couponmanagement` package (or the `CouponManagementApplicationTests.java` file).
     3. Select **Run 'Tests in...'** (look for the green play icon).

+## Quick Testing
+A `test_requests.http` file is included in the project root.
+This file can be used in IntelliJ IDEA or VS Code to run API requests directly against the running application, eliminating the need for external tools like Postman.

 ## AI Usage & Workflow
 This project was developed by leveraging AI tools to simulate a modern, high-efficiency software development workflow.
 I utilized AI assistance to:
 *   **Accelerate Development**: Rapidly scaffold the project structure and generate boilerplate code, allowing me to focus on the core business logic.